-This is logical next process to take up after creating Work Breakdown Structure from the project scope.
 This means that, by now you have identified all the work packages from scope.
 Work packages are created in such a way that they cover all of the deliverables.

 If you are able to identify all the tasks from work packages then you are pretty much guaranteed to implement all the requirements, and not miss anything in the deliverables that reach customer!